Flagstar Mortgage review

 - For borrowers who are ready to build but aren’t sure how they want to finance the home once construction is complete

 Compare mortgage lenders and brokersCompare these lenders and lender marketplaces by the type of home loan you're searching for, state availability and minimum credit score (for a conventional loan).
 Select See rates to provide the company with basic property and financial details for personalized rates.

 Flagstar reviews and complaints

-Flagstar Bank isn’t accredited with the Better Business Bureau, but it does hold an A+ rating for its operations and interaction.
-The BBB has recorded 143 complaints in the past three years, most linked to loan servicing and problems with the payment process.
-Flagstar has earned a one-star customer rating based on 50 reviews — but it’s worth noting that these are based on the bank as a whole and not its mortgage department.
+Flagstar Bank isn’t accredited with the Better Business Bureau.
+But as of March, 2021, the lender holds an A+ rating for answering 238 complaints in the last three years, most of which were linked to loan servicing and problems with the payment process.
+Flagstar has earned a 1-star customer rating based on 136 reviews — but it’s worth noting that these are based on the bank as a whole and not only its mortgage department.